WSTG - Latest

 How to Test

-shtml files doesn’t necessarily mean that the target is not prone to SSI injection attacks.
+.shtml files doesn’t necessarily mean that the target is not vulnerable to SSI injection attacks.

-Once we have a list of potential injection points, we can check if the input is correctly validated and then find out where the provided input is stored.
-We need to make sure that we can inject characters used in SSI directives:
+Once you have a list of potential injection points, you may determine if the input is correctly validated.
+Ensure it is possible to inject characters used in SSI directives such as

-If the application is vulnerable, the directive is injected and it would be interpreted by the server the next time the page is served, thus including the content of the Unix standard password file.
+If the application is vulnerable, the directive is injected and it would be interpreted by the server the next time the page is served.

-The injection can be performed also in HTTP headers, if the web application is going to use that data to build a dynamically generated page:
+The SSI directives can also be injected in the HTTP headers, if the web application is using that data to build a dynamically generated page:

 GET / HTTP/1.1 Host: www.example.com Referer: <!--#exec cmd="/bin/ps ax"--> User-Agent: <!--#include virtual="/proc/version"-->